pleiades-s/drone_detector/README.md

    - scipy
    - tqdm

-  - if you have chosen to install python 3.6 then run below commands in command prompt/terminal to install these packages
+  - If you have chosen to install python 3.6 then run below commands in command prompt/terminal to install these packages
    ```
    pip3 install torch torchvision
    pip install librosa